apache/parquet-format/LogicalTypes.md

 ### JSON

 `JSON` is used for an embedded JSON document.
 It must annotate a BYTE_ARRAY primitive type.
-The byte array data is interpreted as a UTF-8 encoded character string of valid JSON as defined by the [JSON specification][json-spec]
+The BYTE_ARRAY data is interpreted as a UTF-8 encoded character string of valid JSON as defined by the [JSON specification][json-spec]

 [json-spec]: http://json.org/